Most Were Silent

 We knew the world would not be the same.
 A few people laughed, a few people cried.
 Most people were silent.
 I remembered the line from the Hindu scripture, the Bhagavad-Gita.
 Vishnu is trying to persuade the Prince that he should do his duty, and, to impress him, takes on his multi-armed form and says: Now I am become Death, the destroyer of worlds.
 I suppose we all thought that, one way or another.

-Most Were Silent is a post-atomic travel, a reflection on the consequences of war, a sketch of the american suburbs.
+“Most Were Silent” is a post-atomic journey, a reflection on the consequences of war, a glimpse into American suburbs.